-There are plenty of creepy websites on the internet, but the ones that really give me goosebumps are the ones that reveal just how hard it is to stay private or secure online.
-Whether they’re revealing privacy and security tools or bad apples, these creepy websites know everything about you.
+There are plenty of creepy websites on the internet, but the ones that will really give you goosebumps are the ones that reveal how hard it is to stay private or secure online.
+These creepy websites know everything about you.

 Before we begin, one quick point – naturally, Facebook and Google should be at the top of this list.
-Both have become titans of business by wringing every bit of data out of you that they can get.
+Both have become titans of business by wringing every bit of data out of you (you can start making your social accounts more private here).
 They’ve been caught lying, spying, and backpedaling to get what they want.
-However, this list is going to focus on new and interesting sites or cases that you may not have known about.
+However, this list is going to focus on new and maybe less-known sites or cases.
 Here goes!

 Bookmark this website right now so you can go back and use it every few months – it’s a critically important tool.
-Haveibeenpwned.com keeps track of data breaches and other cybersecurity events, gathering data about the accounts affected.
-If you enter your email and then confirm that you own it, the website will reveal whether your email has been involved in any reported data leaks.
+Haveibeenpwned.com keeps track of data breaches and leaks by gathering data about the accounts affected.
+Just enter your email and the website will reveal whether your password has ever been leaked.

-Given the frequency and scale of data breaches these days, it’s highly likely that your email will be at least somewhat compromised if you’ve been using it to create online accounts.
-Luckily, this website provides feedback on how to help secure yourself.
+Given the frequency and scale of data breaches these days, it’s highly likely that your email will be at least somewhat compromised, especially if you’ve been using it to create accounts on other platforms.
 It’s a scary, eye-opening look at just how widespread cybercrime or careless security can be.

 You’ve heard that cookies and tracking pixels can gather tons of information about you.
-Europe’s GDPR has made it harder for many sites to track wary users, but did you know that just your browser can be used to discover plenty of information about who you are?
+Europe’s GDPR has made it harder for many sites to do so, but did you know that your browser can say a lot about who you are?

-The plugin has since been shut down, but this video does a good job of showing what the experience was like and what the app could discover about you.
+The plugin has since been shut down, but this video shows what the experience was like and what the app could have discovered about you.

-23andMe.com brought genealogy research into the modern age by using customers’ genetic data to trace where they’re from, who they’re related to, and what illnesses they might have.
-All you have to do is buy a kit, spit in a sample vial, and send it back to them for analysis.
-The results can reveal your genealogy as well as potentially medically significant genetic configurations.
-Unfortunately, they couldn’t help but do a ton of creepy things with that data as well (there is an opt-out option, but it’s up to the company whether they respect customers’ choices).
+23andMe.com brought genealogy research into the modern age.
+It uses customers’ genetic data to trace where they’re from, who they’re related to, and what illnesses they might have.
+All you have to do is buy a kit, spit in a sample vial, and send it back to them.
+Unfortunately, it appears that the company isn’t as altruistic as it might seem and might use your results in other ways as well.

 Once 23andMe has your genome sequenced, here are a few things that can happen: